smarie/python-makefun/docs/index.md

     return a + b
 ```

 If the function closure includes functions, they are recursively replaced with compiled versions too (only for this closure, this does not modify them otherwise).
+You may disable this behaviour entirely with `recurse=False`, or exclude some symbols from this recursion with the `except_names=(...)` arg (a tuple of names to exclude).

 **IMPORTANT** this decorator is a "goodie" in early stage and has not been extensively tested.
 Feel free to contribute !

 Note that according to [this post](https://stackoverflow.com/a/471227/7262247) compiling does not make the code run any faster.

-Known issues: `NameError` will appear if your function code depends on symbols that have not yet been defined.
+Known issues: `NameError` may appear if your function code depends on symbols that have not yet been defined.
 Make sure all symbols exist first !
-See https://github.com/smarie/python-makefun/issues/47
+See [this issue](https://github.com/smarie/python-makefun/issues/47).

 ## Main features / benefits